chunglim/foolmath/README.md

 ### **Vortex math**

-Consider the following series, each digit is a power of `2`.
+Consider the following series, each number is the power of `2`.

 ```math
 \begin{alignat*}{15}